I Corps (South Vietnam): 1969

-Following their severe loses in the Tet, May and Phase III offensives of 1968, the PAVN/VC strategy and tactics changed from attempting to acheive an immediate victory to an attempt to win by prolonging the conflict.
+Following their severe loses in the Tet, May and Phase III offensives of 1968, the PAVN/VC strategy and tactics changed from attempting to achieve an immediate victory to an attempt to win by prolonging the conflict.
 Large unit assaults were to be undertaken only if favorable opportunities presented themselves; small unit operations, particularly highly organized hit-and-run or sapper attacks, attacks by fire, harassment, terrorism, and sabotage would be used more extensively.
 The North hoped to inflict troop losses by cutting allied lines of communication, attacking base, rear service, and storage areas while conserving their military strength, defeating the pacification effort, and strengthening their negotiating position at Paris.
-Through such actions the PAVN/VC hoped to maintain an aura of strength and demonstrate to the South Vietnamese populace that its government was incapable of providing security for its people.
+Through such actions, the PAVN/VC hoped to maintain an aura of strength and demonstrate to the South Vietnamese populace that its government was incapable of providing security for its people.

 Early 1969 saw the 3rd Marine Division assume a more mobile posture with improved helicopter support, the division moved from relatively static positions south of the DMZ and along north-south Route 1 and east-west Route 9, the main lines of communication, into the mountainous regions of Quang Tri province in search of PAVN/VC forces and bases.

-From 12 January to 7 February the 2nd and 3rd Battalions, 26th Marines conducted Operation Bold Mariner on the Batangan Peninsula.
+From 12 January to 7 February, the 2nd and 3rd Battalions, 26th Marines conducted Operation Bold Mariner on the Batangan Peninsula.

-From 22 January to 18 March the 9th Marine Regiment conducted Operation Dewey Canyon in the A Shau and Song Đa Krông valleys.
+From 22 January to 18 March, the 9th Marine Regiment conducted Operation Dewey Canyon in the A Shau and Song Đa Krông valleys.

-From 23 to 27 February the PAVN/VC conducted their Tet 1969 attacks on Da Nang, losing more than 500 killed.
+From 23 to 27 February, the PAVN/VC conducted their Tet 1969 attacks on Da Nang, losing more than 500 killed.

-On the morning of 25 February PAVN forces attacked Firebase Neville and Firebase Russell killing 43 Marines and Navy corpsmen.
+On the morning of 25 February, PAVN forces attacked Firebase Neville and Firebase Russell killing 43 Marines and Navy corpsmen.

-From 28 February to 8 May the 2nd Brigade, 101st Airborne Division and elements of the 1st Division conducted Operation Massachusetts Striker in the southerm A Shau Valley.
+From 28 February to 8 May, the 2nd Brigade, 101st Airborne Division and elements of the 1st Division conducted Operation Massachusetts Striker in the southern A Shau Valley.

-From 28 February to 28 February 1971 the 11th Infantry Brigade conducted Operation Iron Mountain in Quảng Ngãi province.
+From 28 February 1971, the 11th Infantry Brigade conducted Operation Iron Mountain in Quảng Ngãi province.

-From 1 March to 2 May the 3rd Marine Division conducted Operation Purple Martin in northwest Quang Tri province.
+From 1 March to 2 May, the 3rd Marine Division conducted Operation Purple Martin in northwest Quang Tri province.